shakes76/PatternAnalysis-2024/recognition/47034073_siamese/README.md

 Patient meta-data was not used for simplicity as other solutions had found that they were not very essential performance [[]]().
 Although it would be simple to incorporate this data by concatenating it to the outputted feature embeddings and apply appropriate normalization.

 Data was split into a train, validation and test set.
 64% of data was used for training, 16% was used for validation and 20% was used for testing.
 Stratified sampling was used to ensure that the ground truth distributions were well represented.
 This was a fairly important consideration as there was not much data in the minority class, stratification ensured all sets had adequate examples.
 Images were all processed pre-training by first downsampling them to a 256x256 resolution and then taking a center crop of 224x224 pixels.
-This was done to speed up training and and make the data compatible with ResNet50 embedding model architecture.
+This was done to speed up training and and make the data compatible with the embedding model architecture.

 Image pixels were rescaled intensitied were rescaled to be in the range [0, 1] by dividing through by the RGB maximum 255.
 Images were also augmented online during training with a random horizontal flip with probability 0.5 and then a random vertical flip with probability 0.5.
 Colour augmentation was not used as the true colour was likely to be a very important feature for classification of lesions [[]]().